If you've been wondering “How do I create a 3D CAD Model with a 3D Laser Scanner?”, you've come to the right place.

 This is a picture of the registered point cloud.

 With a registered point cloud, you can use RealWorks to make your task more manageable.
 Dumping the entire cloud into your 3D modeling software, in most cases, is not possible due to the sheer size of the file.
-I can use the software to segment the cloud into more bite size pieces which are easier for my CAD modeling software to digest.
+I can use the software to segment the cloud into more bite-size pieces which are easier for my CAD modeling software to digest.
 This takes only minutes with the included tools in the RealWorks software.
 You can request a demo here.

-The image below is from RealWorks using the “Cutting Plane” toll.
+The image below is from RealWorks using the “Cutting Plane” tool.